An equal number of skeptics and believers are discussing “influencer marketing" lately.

-While there certainly are examples of influencer campaign flop such as the stories of brands that throw a $1 million budget toward said influencers and having no idea if the investment impacts their business, influencer marketing done correctly can have a profound, positive effect on your business.
+While there certainly are examples of influencer marketing campaign flop such as the stories of brands that throw a $1 million budget toward said influencers and having no idea if the investment impacts their business, influencer marketing done correctly can have a profound, positive effect on your business.

 Adopt Influencer Marketing as Part of Your Marketing Strategy